Your Top 5 Education Benefits

 Armed Forces Tuition Assistance (TA) Programs are a benefit available to eligible members of the Army, Marines, Navy, Air Force, Coast Guard, National Guard, and most Ready Reserves.
 Congress has given each service the ability to pay up to $4,500 a year for 100% of your Tuition Expenses.

 - Each Service has its own criteria for eligibility, obligated service requirements, application process' and restrictions.
 This money is usually paid directly to the institution by the individual services.

 - Additionally active duty members may elect to use "GI Bill Top-Up" in addition to their service provided TA to cover high cost courses.

 - TA is not a loan; you should treat it like money you have earned just like your base pay!
 If you don't use it you loose it!

 Click here to get more details and learn how to apply for Tuition Assistance.

-VA benefits, which include the Montgomery GI Bill (MGIB), VEAP, REAP and Reserve GI Bill, are available for active duty, reserve, and veterans to help with education costs.
-The Bill can provide over $37,000 in education benefits for:
+VA benefits, which include the Post-9/11 GI Bill, Montgomery GI Bill (MGIB), and the Reserve GI Bill, are available for active duty, reserve, and veterans to help with education costs.
+The Bill can provide education benefits for:

-Click here to get more details and learn how to apply for the Military Scholarships and Grants Military Scholarships, Service Specific Grants, and the Army/Navy College Funds, but the sources covered here should be enough to get you started on the path to higher education, and greater opportunity!
+Click here to get more details and learn how to apply for the Military Scholarships and Grants, Service Specific Grants, and the Army/Navy College Funds, but the sources covered here should be enough to get you started on the path to higher education, and greater opportunity!